aelzeiny/YNAB_GPT/README.md

 # YNAB ChatGPT Categorizer
 Oh YNAB, you presume too much.
-The idea - absolute brilliant.
-[The app - it insists upon itself](https://youtu.be/mYAi5aI_NPc?si=HaQmCC_toGnjEQr6&t=21).
-Every other app that costs ~100 $/mo automates, visualizes, summarizes way more.
+The idea - brilliant.
+The app - [it insists upon itself](https://youtu.be/mYAi5aI_NPc?si=HaQmCC_toGnjEQr6&t=21).
+Every other app that costs ~100 $/mo automates, visualizes, and summarizes far better.

 Fine!
 YOU WIN!
 I do, in fact, need a budget...

 This repo uses ChatGPT to auto-categorize transactions, and mark them with a visible blue flag in-app.
-State is statefully saved to a local SQLite DB.
+State between runs is serialized to a local SQLite DB to avoid unnecessary API calls.

 ![marked with a blue flag image](./docs/ynab-flag.png)